 A serviced office is an actual office that’s rented out to a tenant by a serviced office provider.
 The provider might have a bunch of such offices in the same building.
 Such an office gives you all the advantages of having your own office space, without actually having to own one.

-Along with the office, you get office furniture and equipment and even qualified staff.
+Along with the office, you get office furniture and equipment such as a Megapath business phone system and even qualified staff.
 A serviced office is perfect for your business if you require the following advantages:

 - A full-fledged office at a prestigious address where you can meet your clients